-For NTP nodes it is possible to view a graph either as raw data or with applied Median Filter or a graph of the internal reference only (the green line).
+For NTP nodes it is possible to view a graph either as raw data or with applied Median Filter or a graph of the internal reference only (the red line).

-For PTP nodes, selected graph modes are: Reported offset from a PTP node (data obtained from a PTP node by a standard MGMT protocol), Measured offset to a PTP node (offset of a PTP slave measured against the internal reference of a Sync node.)
-The measurements are available only for PTP slaves which support the adapted monitoring PTP protocol with TLVs.
-You can also select the internal reference only graph.
+For PTP nodes, selected graph modes are Reported offset from a PTP node (data obtained from a PTP node by a standard MGMT protocol).

+Measured offset to a PTP node (offset of a PTP slave measured against the internal reference).
+The measurements are available only for PTP nodes which support monitoring PTP protocol with TLVs.
+The monitored node can be in Slave, Master or Passive mode.
+Along with the measured values obtained by reverse PTP, also reported value curve is available and MTIE filled curve if MIN and MAX value measurement is supported on the monitored node.

-For PPS nodes monitored via an ESI input card at the Sync node, you will have the graph modes available: raw data, data with applied Median Filter and Internal Reference only (a PPS from an internal reference clock).
+For PPS nodes monitored via an ESI or PIO input card at the Sync node, you will have the graph modes available: raw data, data with applied Median Filter and Internal Reference only (a PPS from an internal reference clock.)